Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>features</td>
 		<td>Feature[1..*]</td>
-		<td>A list of summary information on the features present in this Node, used for previsualisation and LoD switching in featureTree LoD stores.</td>
+		<td>A list of summary information on the features present in this Node, used for pre-visualisation and LoD switching in featureTree LoD stores.</td>
 	</tr>
 </table>